5 Ways Companies Are Supporting Employees’ Mental Health and Preventing Burnout

 Toronto-based investment management firm WealthSimple is also telling staff to unplug and take breaks.
-Employees are encouraged to treat switching off as a scheduled event, including putting lunch breaks on their calendar, rather than working through them, and booking social hours with team members at the end of the day.
+As a part of its workplace mental health initiative, employees are encouraged to treat switching off as a scheduled event, including putting lunch breaks on their calendar, rather than working through them, and booking social hours with team members at the end of the day.

 Some companies are going a step further — making it impossible for employees to send emails after hours.
 Volkswagen began doing this years ago.
 Between 6:15 pm and 7 am, the company’s internal servers won’t route emails to individual accounts, so one can’t be tempted to work into the night.

 5. Encouraging leaders to talk openly about mental health